Mini Cinnamon Rolls

 These homemade mini cinnamon rolls are perfectly soft, fluffy and ooze with delicious cinnamon sugar filling and a vanilla frosting.
 This recipe will be your go-to cinnamon roll recipe because it is easy to make and yields lots of delicious, fluffy mini cinnamon rolls for your family and friends to gush over!

 There is something so warm and indulgent about cinnamon rolls.
-I make my big cinnamon rolls recipe every year for Christmas, general conference and Easter.
-However, when I adapted the recipe to make the cinnamon rolls mini, it’s been so fun to have them in a smaller size!
+I make my big cinnamon rolls recipe every year for Christmas and Easter.
+But this smaller size is so fun!
 If you love this indulgent treat as much as me, you’ll also love my orange rolls recipe and be sure to try my cinnamon roll popcorn!

 Why This Recipe Works